simonswain/objectstore/README.md

 * add user to group
 * give user role in group
 * find all users with role
+* create a folder and give group a role
+* add a file to folder
+* find which groups can access file based on it's folder
+* find if a user can access a file, and with what role

 ## Release History